vikas-vikkyd/SU-A2/README.md

 # Speech Understanding Programming Assignment - 2
-This repository contains Implementation of pogramming assignment 2.
+This repository contains Implementation of programming assignment 2.
 Repository contains notebooks also which were executed on Google colab.

 ## Author